Philips Airfryer Fatless Fryer: Hot Chips, or Hot Air?

 Air fryers have rapidly become the "must have" home kitchen gadget!
-With dozens of recipes being shared online it's a no brainer if you want to use it for a variety of exciting new meals as well as cooking the staples and your old family favourites.
+With dozens of recipes being shared online, it's a no brainer if you want to use it for a variety of exciting new meals as well as cooking healthy versions of dinner table staples and your old family favourites.

 Philips Airfryer: Healthy Chips in Minutes